Exiled-Team/EXILED/README.md

 # Windows
 ### Automatic installation ([more information](https://github.com/galaxy119/EXILED/blob/master/Exiled.Installer/README.md))
+**Note**: Make sure you're on the user that runs the server, or else you have Admin privileges.

   - Download the **`Exiled.Installer-Win.exe` [from here](https://github.com/galaxy119/EXILED/releases)** (click on Assets -> click the Installer)
   - Place it on your server folder (download the dedicated server if you haven't)
   - Double click the **`Exiled.Installer.exe`** or **[download this .bat](https://www.dropbox.com/s/xny4xus73ze6mq9/install-prerelease.bat?dl=1)** and place it in the server folder to install the latest pre-release
-  - To install and get plugins, check the [Installing plugins](#installing-plugins section down below.
+  - To install and get plugins, check the [Installing plugins](#installing-plugins) section down below.
 **Note:** If you are installing EXILED on a remote server, make sure you run the .exe as the same user that runs your SCP:SL servers (or one with Admin privileges)

 ### Manual installation